sriharigoud/MEVN/README.md

 npm test
 ```
 You need to have .env file with NODE_ENV=Local
-You may need to have some packages to be installed globally ex: CLI, ts-node
+<br>You may need to have some packages to be installed globally ex: CLI, ts-node